artudi54/Osmosis/README.md

 ## How to run
 ### With IntelliJ IDEA
-1. Open Project with IntelliJ IDEA
+1. Open project with IntelliJ IDEA
 2. Wait for configuration to finish.
 3. Navigate to ``Main.java`` file and run the program with play button.